-d.
-Responsibilities and Restrictions
+6.3.1 Responsibilities and Restrictions

-Team Captain Role - Each team must have at least one person identified online as the Team Captain.
+- Team Captain Role Each team must have at least one person identified online as the Team Captain.
 The Team Captain(s) has unique responsibilities on the site including accepting other team members for site access.
 Until the captain accepts a member's signup that person cannot upload or view team documents.
-Team captains automatically have the same roles and privileges as their team members.

-Team Member Restrictions - Team members must be approved by the Team Captain or the Faculty Advisor before being able to view or upload team documents.

-Uploading Documents - All team members and the team captain have equal authority to upload and/or replace documents in the name of the team.

-Document Access - Uploaded documents can only be viewed by (1) members of the submitting team, (2) authorized judges, technical inspectors and officials and (3) CDS staff.
+Team captains automatically have the same roles and privileges as their team members. - Team Member Restrictions Team members must be approved by the Team Captain or the Faculty Advisor before being able to view or upload team documents. - Uploading Documents All team members and the team captain have equal authority to upload and/or replace documents in the name of the team. - Document Access Uploaded documents can only be viewed by (1) members of the submitting team, (2) authorized judges, technical inspectors and officials and (3) CDS staff.

-Reminder - The website does not know what you intended to submit or what you thought you were doing.
-Anything your team uploads to the site is considered to be an official action by your team.
+Note: Anything your team uploads to the site is considered to be an official action by your team.